 If you have been affected by the recent wildfires, California has resources available to help you.
-Governor Newsom declared a statewide emergency due to the fires and extreme weather conditions, and he has also secured a Presidential Major Disaster Declaration to bolster the state’s emergency response to wildfires burning in Northern California and support impacted residents in Butte, Lake, Monterey, Napa, San Mateo, Santa Clara, Santa Cruz, Solano, Sonoma and Yolo counties.
+Governor Newsom declared a statewide emergency due to the fires and extreme weather conditions, and he has also secured a Presidential Major Disaster Declaration to bolster the state’s emergency response to wildfires burning in Northern California and support impacted residents in Butte, Lake, Mendocino, Monterey, Napa, San Mateo, Santa Clara, Santa Cruz, Solano, Sonoma, Stanislaus, Trinity, Tulare and Yolo counties.

-On October 16, 2020 Governor Newsom secured another Presidential Major Disaster Declaration to bolster the state’s emergency response to wildfires burning in the Central Valley and Southern California and support impacted residents in Fresno, Los Angeles, Madera, Mendocino, San Diego, and Siskiyou counties.
+On October 16, 2020 Governor Newsom secured another Presidential Major Disaster Declaration to bolster the state’s emergency response to wildfires burning in the Central Valley and Southern California and support impacted residents in Fresno, Los Angeles, Madera, Mendocino, Napa, San Bernardino, San Diego, Shasta, Siskiyou, and Sonoma counties.
 Please see below resources or contact us if you would like direct assistance at 1-877-345-4633 or email us here.

 FEDERAL ASSISTANCE: As a result of the federal disaster declaration, residents and business owners who sustained losses in the designated counties can begin applying for federal assistance including FEMA by registering online at the Disaster Assistance website or by calling 1-800-621-FEMA(3362) or 1-800-462-7585 (TTY) for the hearing and speech impaired.
 The toll-free telephone numbers will operate from 7 a.m. to 10 p.m. (local time) seven days a week until further notice.
 SBA Disaster Loans are also available at sba.gov/disasters and see below under Capital for full details and fact sheets.